 Adverse affects may include more than low grades.
 Some examples are problems with: attendance, paying attention, staying in his or her seat, and social interaction.

 If the student's behavior is not related to a disability, the school can impose the same discipline it imposes on students without disabilities, but after 10 school days of no services (suspension) the school must provide services that provide the student with an appropriate education, although this may be in a different educational setting.
-For more information see the Disability Rights Ohio Fact Sheet, What Can I Do If My Child with a Disability is Having Behavior Problems in School?
+For more information see the Disability Rights Ohio Fact Sheet, Special Education: Behavior Problems in School.

 Yes.
 These are some agencies that can investigate the use of restraint and seclusion in schools: